Abimbola0605/Credit-Card-Fraud-Detection/README.md

      - For interpretation: shap.

 ##### What’s in My Project
-- Fraud_Detection.ipynb: My main notebook with all my code and results.
+- CreditFruad.ipynb: My main notebook with all my code and results.
 - Creditcard.csv: The dataset I used (you can get it from Kaggle).
 - README.md: This report I wrote to explain everything.
 - Requirements.txt: The libraries you need to run my code.